-- Species at risk and species of special status or management.
+- Species at risk and species of special status or management (see Term 10.1.5).

-- · Water quantity and quality.
+- Water quantity and quality.

 - Changes to hydrological regime.

 - Land and resource use by the Inuvialuit.

 - Areas of special ecological and cultural importance (e.g., Husky Lakes and the 1,000 m setback).

 - Noise.

+- Permafrost and terrain.

 - Land designation areas as identifies in applicable CCPs and the IFA.

 - Tourism, commercial and public recreational use.

-- · Heritage and archaeological sites.
+- Heritage and archaeological sites.

 - Cumulative effects.